cooperspencer/gickup-blog/content/docs/configuration/destination/gitea.md

 - `url`: if empty, https://gitea.com is used.
 - `user`: the user/org you want to mirror the repositories to.
 - `createorg`: if activated, it will create the value in user as organization if it doesn't exist on the system.
+- `lfs`: enable lfs on the mirror repository.
+- `mirrorinterval`: resync interval for gitea.
 {{< tip >}}
 if `user` is empty and `createorg` is set to `true`, it creates organizations based on the original author.
 {{< /tip >}}